Introduction

-The Keyfactor implementation of the Simple Certificate Enrollment Protocol (SCEP) can be used wherever a SCEP server would be used (see https://datatracker.ietf.org/doc/id/draft-nourse-scep-23.txt for more information).
-Keyfactor’s SCEP server implementation can function in an Intune-gated mode, where the SCEP server will validate every incoming enrollment against the customer’s Intune instance, using a Microsoft-proprietary API and protocol.
-Microsoft Intune is a cloud-based service that supports policies to control applications and help keep employees productive and secure in either a corporate or bring-your-own-device (BYOD) scenario.
-Keyfactor customers routinely choose to utilize it with Microsoft Intune for mobile device management (MDM).
+The Keyfactor implementation of the Simple Certificate Enrollment Protocol (SCEP) can be used wherever a SCEP server is required.
+Keyfactor’s SCEP server implementation follows the SCEP protocol as outlined in draft-nourse-scep-23 (see https://tools.ietf.org/id/draft-nourse-scep-23.txt), with an additional Intune-gated mode.
+In Intune-gated mode, the Keyfactor SCEP server validates every incoming enrollment request against the customer’s Intune instance, utilizing a Microsoft-proprietary API and protocol.
+Microsoft Intune is a cloud-based service that manages policies to control applications and ensure security and productivity in both corporate and bring-your-own-device (BYOD) scenarios.
+Keyfactor customers commonly integrate Keyfactor SCEP with Microsoft Intune for mobile device management (MDM).

 More information about Intune, including a brief overview in Microsoft’s architectural document, is available on the Microsoft documentation site at: